 Electronic submissions are preferred.
 Authors should submit manuscripts by email at this address

 All manuscripts should be typewritten, double-spaced throughout, with wide margins.
 Notes should appear at the end of the manuscript and also be double-spaced.
-Article submissions should include an abstract (150 words) and up to 5 key-words.
+Article submissions should include an abstract (a single paragraph, no more than 150 words) and up to 5 key-words.
 Authors preferring to submit in print format may do so by mail to the managing editor.